jj1bdx/linux-devrandom-feeder/README.md

-# feedrandom: an entropy injection feeder for OS X
+# feedrandom: an entropy injection feeder for Linux

 ## WARNING